FreeCAD/FPA/_reports/Creation of furniture and parametric components/Report_01.md

 ## 2. Problems not yet resolved

-It was not possible to automate the 2D projections (sections, plans and views) according to the set of elements chosen (or viewed).
+It was not possible to automate the 2D projections (sections, plans, and views) according to the set of elements chosen (or viewed).
 It would be necessary to achieve a link between the visualization options and the generation of projections, so that when configuring the elements visualized in 3D, only their corresponding 2D projections were also produced.

-Concerning the memorial with quantitaties and other information, it would be interesting for the text to update the materials and dimensions of the parts automatically and parametrically, as their data changes, as occurs when using isolated cells in the spreadsheet.
+Concerning the memorial with quantities and other information, it would be interesting for the text (with the general description of the component)to update the materials and dimensions of the parts automatically and parametrically, as their data changes, as occurs when using isolated cells in the spreadsheet.
 I leave this question: would it be possible to combine formulas and strings in the same cell?

 For improving the properties' elaboration, and thinking about translations and constant modifications of object characteristics, it would be good to expand its capabilities with the inclusion of independent strings to include other languages, as well as creating the possibility of editing them at any time.